ahmadhanif3/os222/links.md

 - [Linux Commands](https://www.loggly.com/wp-content/uploads/2015/05/Linux-Cheat-Sheet-Sponsored-By-Loggly.pdf)<br>
 This link is a cheat sheet full of linux commands.
 It has a lot of info in a compact manner, which makes it really easy to find useful commands.
-So i highly reccomend checking this out!
+So i highly recommend checking this out!

 - [Bash](https://devhints.io/bash)<br>
 As what the title says, this page contains information about Bash.